Here's Why Nobody In South Africa Gets A Jury Trial Including Oscar Pistorius

-On Thursday, a South African judge found Olympic track star Oscar Pistoriusnot guiltyof murder in the shooting death of his girlfriend.

-That judge could still find Pistorius guilty of a lesser charge on Friday, and she has the power to do so because of a 1969 law that abolished trial by jury in South Africa.
+A 1969 law that abolished trial by jury in South Africa could have a big impact on the trial of Oscar Pistorius, the Olympic star who’s accused of killing his girlfriend.

-Pistorius’ fate is in the hands of the judge and two officials called assessors, who might be less likely to be influenced by emotion than jurors, The New York Times has pointed out.
-These two assessors helped Judge Thokozile Masipa reach her initial verdict on Thursday.
+The fate of Pistorius is in the hands of a judge and two officials called assessors, who might be less likely to be influenced by emotion than jurors, The New York Times pointed out in a recent story.

 While trial by jury is a commonly used right in the United States, the practice in South Africa declined long before it was officially banned in 1969.